Tech MBA® Program

 Contact the MBA Admissions staff at firstname.lastname@example.org or 906-487-3055 for more information and to set a meeting to discuss your transcripts for qualification prior to the application process.

-At this time a handbook is provided is provided to all students which contains contact information, resources, policies, and tips for successful completion of an MBA.
+A student handbook is provided to all students which contains contact information, resources, policies, and tips for successful completion of an MBA.
+Students are responsible for reading and adhering to all Tech MBA student policies.
 HANDBOOK PDF Link

 Graduate Transfer Credits